-Some MoneySavers who take part say they've earned 500 points a year.
+Some MoneySavers who take part say they've earned 500 points a year, so you;re not going to build up points quickly this way but it will boost your stash.
 For more ways to earn with online survey sites and focus groups, see the Top 20 Online Survey Sites guide.

 Earn via American Express Currency Exchange

-For every £1 you exchange at an American Express airport currency exchange, you'll get one point.
-Always check you're getting the best deal first.
+For every £1 you exchange at an American Express airport currency exchange, you'll get one point but always check you're getting the best deal first - it's not worth doing just for Avios.
 Our TravelMoneyMax tool compares over 40 online bureaux to find who gives the most for each country.

-When paying abroad, stealth charges abound, whether you go to a bureau de change or pay by plastic.
+When paying abroad, stealth charges abound, whether you go to a bureau de change or pay by plastic (unless you;ve got a top specialist overseas card).
 For how to maximise your holiday cash, see Spending Overseas.

 Got a top Avios boosting tip that we haven't listed?
 Feed back in the Avios Points Boosting discussion.

 If you've money squirrelled away with cashback site Topcashback*, there's another trick to boost your Avios points stash.
 You can trade in every £10 of cashback for 1,050 Avios points.

 You could also use cashback for Tesco points and convert them into Avios to get even more points - 2,400 per 1,000 Clubcard points (600 Avios per £2.50 of Tesco points).